wxt-dev/wxt-examples/examples/vanilla-vitest/README.template.md

 WXT has first class support for running unit tests with [Vitest](https://vitest.dev/).

-First, start by installing Vitest:
+First, start by installing Vitest and setting up a `test` script:

 {{package.json}}